How To Treat White Spots on Bird of Paradise (An Easy Guide)

 5. Pest Infestation

-Another common reason for developing white spots on Bird of Paradise plants is a pest infestation.
+A pest infestation is another common reason for developing white spots on a Bird of Paradise.

-There are a variety of pests that can attack Bird of Paradise plants, including mealybugs, spider mites, and scale insects.
+There are a variety of pests that can attack your Bird of Paradise, including mealybugs, spider mites, and scale insects.

 Mealybugs